DataDog/documentation/content/en/logs/guide/aws-eks-fargate-logs-with-kinesis-data-firehose.md

 - **AWS Costs**: AWS Costs may vary for individual use cases but Kinesis Data Firehose ingestion is generally less expensive than comparable Cloudwatch Log ingestion.

 ## Requirements
 1. An EKS cluster with a [Fargate Profile][1].
-In this guide, the cluster is named `fargate-cluster` with a fargate profile nameed `fargate-profile` applied to the namespace `fargate-namespace`.
+In this guide, the cluster is named `fargate-cluster` with a Fargate profile named `fargate-profile` applied to the namespace `fargate-namespace`.
 2. The following command line tools: [`kubectl`][6], [`aws`][7]

 ## Setup